352.Infanterie-Division

 THE 352nd IN BATTLE IN FRANCE

-In fact, a French resistance group did try to notify the Allies of the 352nd weeks before via carrier pigeons.
+In fact, a French resistance group did try to notify the Allies of the 352nd's presense on the beaches weeks before via carrier pigeons.
 Two pigeons were sent with the same message (to increase the chances of delivery), but the Germans manning the Atlantikwall along the coast, aware that resistance groups used carrier pigeons, managed that day to shoot both birds carrying the message as they were flying out to the English Channel.

-Allied Intelligence determined that major commands should be notified of the unaccounted German strength in the area.
-Unfortunately, notification takes more than 48 hours to be delivered to the pertinent commands.
-By the time General Bradley, commander of the U.S. First Army, receives this intelligence, he and his command have already put out to sea - just four hours before the naval bombardment is to begin.
-The troops under Bradley's command that are storming the beach code named Omaha, the U.S. 1st and 29th Infantry Division, will not know until it's too late that the beach has been fortified and reinforced by the veteran German 352nd Infantry Division.
+Allied intelligence decided that major commands should be notified of the unaccounted German strength in the area.
+Unfortunately, notification took more than 48 hours to be delivered to the pertinent commands.
+By the time General Bradley, commander of the U.S. First Army, received this intelligence, he and his command have already put out to sea - just four hours before the naval bombardment is to begin.
+The U.S. 1st and 29th Infantry Divisions, under Bradley's command will not know until it's too late that their beach (codenamed "Omaha") has been fortified and reinforced by a fully manned German Infantry Division.

 D-Day Invasion - Omaha Beach